OUR IMPACT

 MEASURING OUR IMPACT

-Due to the inherent complexity and international scope of environmental crime and our activities, we have developed a set of 14 indicators to provide evidence of our work’s multi-level, long term impacts.
+Due to the inherent complexity and international scope of environmental crime and our activities, we have developed a set of 25 Key Indicators to provide evidence of our work’s multi-level, long term impacts.
 These indicators allow us to improve our methodologies and to report our work accurately to supporters and partners.
 It is through the measurement, analysis and review of these indicators that our work remains effective and pertinent towards fighting the problem of environmental crime at its core.

 As pioneers in the use of professional intelligence applied to environmental crime and crime convergence, for over a decade ELI has been at the forefront of utilizing professional intelligence to combat environmental organized crime.
 With a proven history of success, ELI identifies and investigates the most important environmental criminals and transnational wildlife trafficking networks globally, including their links to Transnational Organized Crime and to other serious crimes, such as human smuggling, money laundering, drug trafficking, and corruption.

-Since the beginning of our field work in 2015, our investigative and research operations have demonstrated the way in which ELI’s professional intelligence provides governmental and law enforcement agencies with the knowledge, evidence and power to fight environmental crime at the highest possible level.
+Since the beginning of our field work in 2015, our investigative and research operations have demonstrated the way in which ELI’s professional intelligence provides government agencies and other stakeholders with the knowledge and evidence to fight environmental crime at the highest possible level.

 Over more than a decade of fieldwork, we have conducted hundreds of field investigative missions, in over 30 countries throughout Africa, Asia, Latin America, North America and Europe.
-We have gathered intelligence on transnational trafficking networks and criminal organizations responsible for the killing of tens of thousands of elephants, rhinos, jaguars, tigers, sharks and other marine animals, as well as the illegal exploitation of natural resources like timber (see our Operations & Reports).
+We have gathered intelligence on transnational trafficking networks and criminal organizations involved in environmental and wildlife crime and other serious crimes, like human trafficking and drugs.

-This work has led to the identification of over 1,000 Persons of Interest, more than 100 international trafficking networks, and the arrests of over 30 key individuals, including some of the most significant international wildlife traffickers ever apprehended.
+This work has led to the identification of over 1,000 Persons of Interest, more than 150 transnational trafficking and criminal networks, and the arrests of over 30 key individuals, including some of the most significant international wildlife traffickers ever apprehended.

 In addition to our work on environmental crime and wildlife trafficking, we are pioneers in researching Environmental Crime Convergence.
 We routinely produce and share intelligence on the convergence of environmental and wildlife crime with other serious crimes, including money laundering, human smuggling, drug trafficking, and corruption.